 - Set your screen to a landscape orientation. –

-- slide from bottom of screen - find emblem that says lock screen - (lock with circle round it) - push to lock
+- slide from the bottom of the screen – find emblem that says lock screen – (lock with circle round it) – push to lock

-- Place your phone upside down with a video playing in the box - toward the magnify glass - .
-Seal the box with packing tape. - ( we just used a book on top)
+- Place your phone upside down with a video playing in the box – toward the magnifying glass.
+Seal the box with packing tape. – ( we just used a book on top)

 - Turn off all the lights, grab a snack, and enjoy the show!